Neoskimmer/DuckOS/README.md

 # Projects Used

-Thank you to everyone who let me use their projects in this.
+Thank you to everyone who let me use/publish/implement their projects in this.
 I would like to mention them here.
 If you like DuckOS, please go and ⭐star⭐ their projects.

 ### [Acceleration (Browser)](https://github.com/xdevnightless/Acceleration): Made by [xdevnightless](https://github.com/xdevnightless/) and the team that created Acceleration.